 It’s never too early to start planning for work experience.
 In July 2019, Year 10 pupils will be gaining valuable career insights and learning new skills during a week-long work placement.
 Here’s some of this year’s pupils talking about their experience in Work Experience 2018.

-Careers Video of the Week: Neil, who is a Senior Scientist at Pfizer.
+Careers Video of the Week: Kevin, who is a Steward at the Eden Project.